rlwhitcomb/utilities/README.md

 - Take the code from Calc ("displayHelp") and put it somewhere 'standard' so other can use it (like "Lists"...)
   Not sure where, though: Environment, Launcher, Intl, ClassUtil, FileUtilities, or a new HelpUtil.... (or maybe HelpInfo)
 - seems like we could matrix manipulation now (multiply of conformable matrices, addition, etc.)
-- For Javadoc in CalcObjectVisitor: heading should be the grammar as in Calc.g4

 ### WordFind
 - Finish the GUI code.